-then: \begin{itemize} \item \(\alpha \leq 1/3\) ensures strong consistency. \item \(\alpha > 1\) precludes strong consistency. \end{itemize} This stark dichotomy inevitably raises a fundamental question: \textit{What are the fundamental limits of SG identification algorithms?
-To what extent can we rely on the results of SG algorithms?} More broadly, it challenges us to understand how much insight into a system can be gained from finite, noisy, and poorly-structured observations in a world replete with uncertainties.
+then the following statements hold: \begin{itemize} \item \(\alpha \leq 1/3\) ensures strong consistency. \item \(\alpha > 1\) does not guarantee strong consistency. \end{itemize} This stark dichotomy inevitably raises the following fundamental questions: \textit{What are the fundamental limits of SG identification algorithms?
+To what extent can we rely on the outputs of SG algorithms?} More broadly, this dichotomy challenges us to understand how much insight into a system can be gained from finite, noisy, and poorly structured observations in a world replete with uncertainty.

-\cite{chen1986limit} conjectured that the established sufficient condition is inherently conservative. \textit{They posited that strong consistency should, in fact, be guaranteed for the entire range \(\alpha \leq 1\), with \(\alpha = 1\) representing the ultimate ``critical excitation'' boundary for the algorithm}.
-For decades, the validity of this conjecture—and thus the characterization of the algorithm's fundamental limits within the gap \(1/3 \leq \alpha \leq 1\) —has remained an open problem, representing a significant challenge in the theoretical foundations of SG identification.
+\cite{chen1986limit} conjectured that the previously established sufficient condition is inherently conservative.
+They further conjectured that strong consistency should hold for the entire range \(0 \leq \alpha \leq 1\), with \(\alpha = 1\) representing the ``critical excitation'' threshold for the algorithm.
+For decades, the validity of this conjecture---and thus the characterization of the algorithm's fundamental limits within the gap \(1/3 < \alpha \leq 1\)---has remained open, posing a significant challenge in the theoretical foundations of SG identification.

-\textit{The main contribution of this paper is a nearly complete resolution of this long-standing conjecture.
-Our results bridge the theoretical gap as follows:} \begin{itemize} \item We prove that for the entire range \(0 \leq \alpha < 1\), the condition (\ref{condition number growth condition}) \textit{is indeed sufficient} for the almost sure convergence of the stochastic gradient algorithm to the true parameters, thereby providing a near-complete characterization of its behavioral landscape. \item To establish this result, we develop a novel \textit{algebraic approach} that offers a more transparent and versatile framework for obtaining the requisite matrix norm bounds, superseding previous analytical obstacles. \end{itemize}
+The main contribution of this paper is \textit{a near-complete resolution of this long-standing conjecture.} Our results bridge the theoretical gap as follows: \begin{itemize} \item We prove that, for the entire range \(0 \leq \alpha < 1\), condition~\eqref{eq:condition-number-growth} \textit{indeed suffices} for the almost-sure convergence of the SG estimates to the true parameter value, thereby providing a near-complete characterization of the convergence regime of the SG algorithm. \item To establish this result, we develop a novel \textit{algebraic approach} that provides a more transparent and versatile framework for obtaining the requisite matrix norm bounds, overcoming previous analytical obstacles. \end{itemize}

-The remainder of this paper is organized as follows: Section \ref{Chen and Guo approach} revisits the problem formulation and Chen-Guo approach.
-Section \ref{Yao framework} details our new algebraic approach bounding matrix products.
-Section \ref{Zhang analysis} presents detailed integral estimates.
-Section \ref{Main Theorem} proves the main theorem, and Section \ref{concluding remarks} offers concluding remarks.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:chen-guo-approach} revisits the problem formulation and the Chen--Guo approach.
+Section~\ref{sec:yao-framework} develops our new algebraic approach for bounding matrix products.
+Section~\ref{sec:zhang-analysis} presents detailed integral estimates.
+Section~\ref{sec:main-theorem} proves the main theorem, and Section~\ref{sec:concluding-remarks} concludes the paper.